 Minority co-productions NFF + IBF

-Minority co-productions in the documentary category that have received a contribution from the IDFA Bertha Fund for development or production are eligible for a realisation contribution.
+Dutch minority co-productions in the documentary category that have received a development or production grant from the IDFA Bertha Fund are eligible for a production grant under this scheme.

 Applications for production support can be submitted on application dates by a production company (a legal entity, not a one-man business or general partnership) that has been based based in the Kingdom of the Netherlands, a member state of the EU or the EEA or Switzerland for at least two years and that produces and exploits films and other audiovisual productions on a continuous basis.

-The production company will be represented by the Dutch minority co-producer (click here).
-He/she will have had prime responsibility as a majority producer for the realisation of:
+The production company will be represented by the Dutch minority co-producer.
+He/she will have had prime responsibility as a majority producer for the realisation of one feature documentary production in the Netherlands.

 Applications for this scheme can be submitted on the day of the deadline before 17:00 CET.